skahout/Data_Science_Salary/README.md

 ![alt text](https://github.com/skahout/ds_salary_proj/blob/main/png/pearson_r_correlation.PNG "Pearson's r for Factors")

 ## Model Building
-* lasso: Because there is a normalization effect and we have a sparse matrix
+* Lasso: Because there is a normalization effect and we have a sparse matrix
-* Rf: Because we have a lot of 0 and 1 values and that is a good use case because we are using a bunch of decision trees
+* Random Forest: Because we have a lot of 0 and 1 values and that is a good use case because we are using a bunch of decision trees
 * In Addition performed Linear Regression, Decision Tree, Support Vector Regression

 ## Model Performance